-Use software update via 'programming code' described below on vehicles before model year 2015.
+The following software update via 'Programming Code' may not be used on vehicles before model year 2015.

-- Malfunctions in the system - ⇒ Use the software update via "programming code" only for model year 2015 to 2016 vehicles.
+- · Malfunctions in the system - $\Rightarrow$ Use the software update via "programming code" only for model year 2015 to 2016 vehicles.

 Required PIWIS Tester software version: 35.800 (or higher) Type of control unit programming: Control unit programming using the "Campaign" function in the Additional menu on the PIWIS Tester by entering a programming code.
 Programming code: G5N7B